nodiscc/xsrv/docs/maintenance.md

 ## Backups

-Always keep 3 copies of valuable data (the working data, a local backup - preferably on a dedicated drive, and an off-line, off-site backup).
+Always keep at least 3 copies of valuable data (the working data, a local backup - preferably on a dedicated drive, and an off-line, off-site backup).

-The [backup](roles/backup) role performs automatic daily/weekly/monthly backups of your data, to a local directory `/var/backups/rsnapshot` on the server.
+The [backup](https://gitlab.com/nodiscc/xsrv/-/tree/master/roles/backup) role performs automatic daily/weekly/monthly backups of your data, with a [default retention](https://gitlab.com/nodiscc/xsrv/-/blob/master/roles/backup/defaults/main.yml) of 6 daily, 6 weekly and 6 monthly backups, to a local directory `/var/backups/rsnapshot` on the server.
 These backups are suitable for restoration after a minor incident or limited data loss.

 In case of catastrophic failure (destroyed/compromised server, disk failure), an off-site backup must be restored.
 To download a copy of latest daily backups from a host, to the `data/backups/` directory on the controller, run: